Nitin892/Folder-Management-System/README.md

 The __get_folder and __search_folder methods are helper methods that are used to search for a specific folder node within the tree structure.
 The __traverse_sub_folders and __traverse_folders methods are helper methods that are used to traverse the tree and print the names of all subfolders and folders, respectively.

-Overall, this implementation provides a basic framework for managing folders and files in a binary search tree structure, although it could be extended further with additional functionality such as file management and searching.
+Overall, this implementation provides a basic framework for managing folders and files in a binary search tree structure.